New Zealand

 Sellers on digital platforms are required to provide additional information to platform operators, including their tax file number, country of tax residence, and other identifying information.
 New Zealand-based platform operators are required to report information to Inland Revenue about the income earned by sellers on their platform.

-New Zealand-based reporting platform operators are required to collect information on sellers that receive consideration from activities on their platforms from 1 January 2024.
+New Zealand-based reporting platform operators have been required to collect information on sellers that receive consideration from activities on their platforms from 1 January 2024.
 Reporting platform operators will be required to report this information to Inland Revenue in early 2025, and Inland Revenue could exchange information with other tax authorities in early 2025.

 Double tax agreements (DTAs)